How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Step 1- seed selection

-The very first step in propagating a lemon tree from seeds is to ensure you choose the best juicy and tasty lemon fruit.
 You can taste two or three fruits and select the best.
 The fruit should be organic since their counterparts contain seeds that do not germinate.

 Step 2- washing

 Remove the seeds from the lemon pulp and gently wash them using a 20 percent bleaching solution to remove any tissues and sugars that can attract fungal diseases.
-If any tissue sticks on the seeds, clean the seeds using dilute potassium hydroxide.
-Alternatively, you can simply suck the seeds until they are clean.

 Step 3- drying

-You can choose to plant the extracted seeds immediately or dry them on an aluminum foil first.
 Do not expose the seeds to direct sunlight.
-After drying, plant them or dust the seeds using a fungicide if you are not ready to plant them and preserve them in polyurethane bags.
+After drying, plant them or dust the seeds using a fungicide.
+If you are not ready to plant them, preserve them in polyurethane bags.

 Store them in a cool place of approximately 45℉.
-For directly-sown seeds, plant them half an inch deep at the center of the pot.
+For directly sown seeds, plant them half an inch deep at the center of the pot.

 Step 4- germination